omnetpp/cmake/README.md

 - Solid dependency handling, both *internal* and *external*
 - More accessible syntax compared to Makefiles

-*My* motivation for forking this into a dedicated repository is primarily:
+@thor's motivation for forking this into a dedicated repository was primarily:

-* Limit my build approach to one interface rather than the default two with OMNet++
+* Limit the build approach to one interface rather than the default two with OMNet++
-* Allow me to integrate it with ease into other editors than Eclipse such as JetBrains CLion
+* Allow easy integrate into other editors than Eclipse, such as JetBrains CLion or Visual Studio Code
-* Try to make it work for OMNeT++ 6.0 preview release
+* Try to make it work for the OMNeT++ 6.0 preview release

 Caveats
 -------

-There have been some changes which I don't trust (namely all of my own changes).
+There have been some changes which might require fixes or future improvements.
 These are primarily changes to make the proof-of-concept employed in Artery also work with OMNet++ 6.0.
 However, there are also some minor oddities and questions, uncertainties and the likes of which.